Rob Refsnyder: Minnesota Twins (2021)

 The Minnesota Twins signed Refsnyder to a minor league contract with a non-roster invitation to spring training on December 17, 2020.
 He began the 2021 season with the St. Paul Saints.
 On May 15, the Twins selected Refsnyder to the active roster.
-With center fielders Byron Buxton and Jake Cave injured, the Twins had Refsnyder serve as the backup center fielder to Max Kepler, despite having never before played center field in the major leagues.
+Despite the fact that he had never before played center field in the major leagues, Refsnyder served as the backup center fielder to Max Kepler.

 When Kepler went on the injured list, on May 30, Twins manager Rocco Baldelli said that he had no choice but to "ride Refsnyder" in center field.
-He batted .320 in 16 games before going on the seven-day injured list due to concussion symptoms that began after he ran into the wall at Camden Yards while chasing a home run during the game of June 2.
-In his first game back, on June 8, Refsnyder strained his left hamstring while running out a double, and he went back onto the injured list.
-Refsnyder finished the 2021 season with a .245 batting average, two home runs, 12 RBIs, and one stolen base in 51 games.
-On November 5, 2021, the Twins outrighted him off of the 40-man roster, and he elected for free agency two days later.
+Refsnyder suffered a concussion on June 2 and a strained left hamstring on June 8.
+Refsnyder finished the 2021 season with a .245 batting average, two home runs, 12 RBIs, and one stolen base in 51 major league games.
+On November 5, 2021, the Twins outrighted him off of the 40-man roster, and he elected for free agency.

 Boston Red Sox (2022–present)

 Refsnyder signed a minor league contract with the Boston Red Sox on November 30, 2021.
-The Red Sox invited Refsnyder to spring training, where he competed with Travis Shaw, Franchy Cordero, Christin Stewart, Jonathan Araúz, and Yolmer Sánchez for one of two available spots on Boston's Opening Day roster.
-Refsnyder opened the 2022 season with the Worcester Red Sox of the International League.
-After starting the season batting 14-for-35 (.400) for Worcester, he was added to Boston's active roster on April 19 after Araúz was placed on the COVID-related list, and made his debut with Boston on April 23 as the team's designated hitter.
-Refsnyder batted 2-for-5 with two doubles and one RBI in three games before he was returned to Worcester on April 29.
+After starting the season batting 14-for-35 (.400) for the Worcester Red Sox of the International League, he was added to Boston's active roster on April 19.
+Refsnyder made his debut with Boston on April 23 as the team's designated hitter.
+Refsnyder was returned to Worcester on April 29.
+On June 10, the Red Sox promoted Refsnyder once again.

-On June 10, the Red Sox selected Refsnyder's contract, adding him to the 40-man roster and promoting him to the major leagues.
 He served as a fourth outfielder until being placed on the injured list with a right knee sprain on August 2.
 He rejoined the team on August 16.
-The Red Sox placed Refsnyder on the injured list due to back spasms on October 3, ending his season with a .307 average, a .384 OBP, and six home runs in 177 plate appearances across 57 games played.
+The Red Sox placed Refsnyder on the injured list due to back spasms on October 3, ending his season with a .307 average, a .384 OBP, and six home runs in 177 plate appearances across 57 major league games.

+Refsnyder and the Red Sox agreed to a $1.2 million salary for the 2023 season, avoiding salary arbitration.
+On June 3, 2023, Refsnyder signed a one-year, $1.85 million contract extension with the Red Sox that included a club option for the 2025 season.
+During the 2023 season, he batted .248 with one home run and 28 RBIs in 89 games.

+During spring training in 2024, Refsnyder fractured a toe on his left foot, delaying his availability for the regular season.
+For the season, he appeared in 93 games and batted .283 with 11 home runs and 40 runs batted in.
+After the season, the team exercised its $2.1 million club option to bring Refsnyder back for the 2025 season.